Oracle Licensing

 • Stay updated on Java licensing news: Oracleโ€™s Java policy has changed more than once and could change again.
 There are indications that customer pushback might force Oracle to adjust pricing or terms.
 Keep an eye on Oracle announcements or consult with Oracle licensing specialists each year to ensure youโ€™re aware of the latest policy (for example, Oracleโ€™s introduction of the no-fee license for the latest LTS versions was a response to community feedback).
 You can take advantage of new free options or prepare for changes by staying informed.

-• Educate and enforce internally: Just as important as knowing the policy is ensuring your IT staff knows.
+• Educate and enforce internally: Just as important as knowing the policy is ensuring that your IT staff is aware of it.
 Many Java developers have been accustomed to freely downloading Oracle JDK from java.oracle.com for years.
 Institute a policy that no Oracle JDK is to be used on new projects or installed on machines without clearance from the license management team.
 Provide links or internal repositories for approved Java distributions (e.g., an internal download site for OpenJDK builds youโ€™ve standardized on).
 This will prevent well-meaning employees from accidentally incurring license obligations by pulling down Oracle JDK out of habit.

-• Leverage alternatives and community support: The good news is Java as a technology is not proprietary to Oracle โ€“ you have options.
+• Leverage alternatives and community support: The good news is that Java, as a technology, is not proprietary to Oracle โ€“ you have options.
 If Oracleโ€™s model is too costly, you can migrate to other JDKs with minimal hassle.
-Also consider if all those applications using Java are still needed; it might be an opportunity to decommission legacy apps or upgrade to versions that run on newer Java (where you might get free support for a while under the no-fee terms).
-Additionally, some organizations purchase Java support from third parties (e.g,.
-Azul offers Java support at a potentially lower cost per Java instance than Oracleโ€™s per-employee model).
+Also, consider if all those applications using Java are still needed; it might be an opportunity to decommission legacy apps or upgrade to versions that run on newer Java (where you might get free support for a while under the no-fee terms).
+Additionally, some organizations purchase Java support from third parties (e.g., Azul offers Java support at a potentially lower cost per Java instance than Oracleโ€™s per-employee model).
 Compare these options to find the most cost-effective way to stay secure and up-to-date.

 Licensing in Virtual Environments

 Virtualization and cloud deployments pose some of the trickiest challenges for Oracle licensing.
-Oracleโ€™s policies were largely written in a physical server era and have only been selectively updated to account for virtualization.
+Oracleโ€™s policies were largely written in the era of physical servers and have only been selectively updated to account for virtualization.

 Hard Partitioning vs Soft Partitioning: